How Cookie Pop-ups and Screen Readers Work Together

 Because the cookie dialogue was not properly implemented in the code, Ella could only interact with the “Accept Cookie” button and not the customise cookie settings, something which other users could easily do.

-After several frustrating attempts, Ella felt skeptical about what other content she may excluded from and so, she decided to leave the website altogether, probably never to return.
+After several frustrating attempts, Ella felt sceptical about what other content she may excluded from and so, she decided to leave the website altogether, probably never to return.

-From Ella’s example above, illustrates how easy it is to lose customers and possibly also expose business owners and product owners to legal risks.
+Ella’s example above illustrates how easy it is to lose customers and possibly also expose business owners and product owners to legal risks.

-Users like Ella, rejected your site in the form of product, without making any purchase and likely to tell others in the disability community about her experience.
-In this case an organisation may face legal complaints.
+Users like Ella typically leave websites without making a purchase and are likely to tell others in the disability community about their experiences.
+In this case an organisation may even face legal complaints.

-For business owners, implementing accessible cookie dialogs, will offer impactful steps in the digital world to help move towards digital inclusivity.
+For business owners, implementing accessible cookie dialogs will offer impactful steps in the digital world to help move towards digital inclusion.

 Digitally accessible websites can have better customer reach by improving brand positioning inclusively.
 It also helps to boost search engine rankings.